1.5 Cups To Ml Milk

 Understanding Cups and Milliliters: A Tale of Two Systems

 • Cups: A cup is a unit of volume commonly used in the United States and other countries.
-However, the exact volume of a "cup" can vary slightly depending on the measuring cup used.
+Even so, the exact volume of a "cup" can vary slightly depending on the measuring cup used.
 Standard US cups are usually 240 milliliters (ml), but some cups may be slightly larger or smaller.
 This inherent variability underscores the importance of using consistent measuring tools.

 • Milliliters (ml): Milliliters are a unit of volume in the metric system.
 The metric system is based on multiples of 10, making conversions relatively straightforward.
 One milliliter is equal to one cubic centimeter (cm³), making it a precise and easily understood unit of measurement.